-Risk-based approach: due diligence requirements should follow a risk-based approach to ensure effectiveness, proportionality and feasibility for companies.
-For adverse impacts in their downstream value chains (ie, to underwriting customers and to investments), insurers should be recognised as only linked to potential adverse impacts (as opposed to causing or contributing to adverse impacts), in line with the approach proposed by the Parliament.
+2 Risk-based approach: due diligence requirements should follow a risk-based approach to ensure effectiveness, proportionality and feasibility for companies.
+For adverse impacts in their downstream value chains (ie, to underwriting customers and to investments), if those are included in the scope of the CSDDD, insurers should be recognised as only linked to potential adverse impacts (as opposed to causing or contributing to adverse impacts), in line with the approach proposed by the Parliament.